bos/stanford-cs240h/www/notes/monads.md

 class (Monad m) => MonadState s m {- ... -}
 ~~~~

-And suppose we were to try to typecheck these type signatures:
+And if we were to try to typecheck these type signatures:

 ~~~~ {.haskell}
 modify' :: MonadState s m => (s -> (a,s)) -> m a